 We can see from the chart above that the #BMWSnowchat engaged best with its followers

-Understanding what others in an industry across new media channels and benchmarking against our own efforts is known as social competitor analysis.
+Understanding what others in an industry across new media channels do and benchmarking against our own efforts is known as social competitor analysis.
 It is an important part of any social media campaign and can be applied to even the biggest brands, as this Unmetric analysis of a Starbucks Twitter campaign demonstrates.

 Unmetric has access to the social media performance of over 30,000 brands across all the major social networks and 30 of the biggest industries.
-With the latest feature called “Inspire” which acts a social media content search engine, Marketers can search for relevant content with a click of a button.
+With the latest feature called “Discover” which acts a social media content search engine, Marketers can search for relevant content with a click of a button.

 Thankfully, not everyone has a rival the size of Starbucks to go up against, but the concept holds true for competitors of all sizes.

 With access to the right data, analysis can be undertaken and business insights drawn to inform strategy.
 Brands can zero in on the types of content currently making waves in their industry, while also interpreting rising trends to predict what will work in future and get ahead of the curve.
 This also applies to indirect competitors.
 The goal is to attract attention and engagement, after all, which means brands must analyze initiatives and compete across different industries to come out on top.

 Beyond the realm of personal or craft business, no brand big or small can expect to optimize its content without some form of social media measurement and analysis.
 From defining key internal metrics to benchmarking against the efforts of external competitors, using the right tools to track progress and refine results is the foundation of any successful social media initiative.